Last updated on November 5th, 2019 at 04:29 pm GMT.

 Listen to “Green Light” by Lorde.

-- Annotate my provided lyric sheet with the chord symbols to create a kind of lead sheet for this song.
+- Annotate my provided lyric sheet with the chord symbols (lead sheet symbols) to create a kind of lead sheet for this song.
 Chord symbols should go above the lyric they accompany.

 - Add form labels to the lyric sheet to show where the verses, choruses, etc. begin.